Understanding Science: The Brain - Neuroscience, Psychiatry and Psychology

 - Tutor: Angela Richards

-At least as far back as the ancient Greek writer Hippocrates, our species has been fascinated with the brain.
-At our birth we have on average about 86 billion brain cells which slowly get pruned down during adulthood.
+As indicated above, at least as far back as Hippocrates our species has been fascinated with the brain.
+By the time we are born, we have on average about 86 billion brain cells which get pruned down mostly during childhood.

 We will start with considering distinctions between neuroscience, psychology and psychiatry before embarking on a journey of the building blocks of the brain.
 We will aim to build an understanding of what the brain is and how it works before covering a range of specialist topics across the disciplines of neuroscience, psychology and psychiatry.